speedphp/speedsql/README.md

-# speed-npm
+# SpeedSQL
-Autoware the SQL to entity for nestjs.
+SQL injection for nestjs, like mybatis.